 What Is Illinois Harvest of the Month?

-Harvest of the Month is an easy program that helps schools buy and serve more local food, while teaching students about healthy eating, nutrition, and agriculture.
+Harvest of the Month is an easy program that helps schools and ECE sites buy and serve more local food while teaching students about healthy eating, nutrition, and agriculture.
 Each month, schools can feature a different local item on their cafeteria menus.
 This brings more money to local farmers and puts more nutritious food on student’s plates.
 Additionally, Harvest of the Month foods come with activities and resources for ways to increase education around that food.
 It’s fun and easy!

 How to Participate

-School districts register to participate in the program each school year.
-Yearly registration will be open in May and will be live throughout the summer months.
-Registration closes on September 15th for the current school year.
-Districts that want to take the program on during the school year should reach out to the Illinois Farm to School Network and we can work together to make it happen.
+School districts and ECE sites register each year to participate in the program.
+Yearly registration, based on the school year calendar from September to August, will be open in May and will be live throughout the summer months.
+Registration closes on November 1st for the current year.
+Schools and ECE sites that want to register for the program after registration closes should reach out to the Illinois Farm to School Network and we can work together to make it happen.

 Ways to Bring Local to Your School or Early Childcare Program